ZarnackGroup/racoon_clip/docs/tutorial.rst

     demultiplex: True/False
     quality_filter_barcodes: True/False
     adapter_trimming: True/False
+    trim3: True/False
     deduplicate: True/False

 Demultiplexing
 ^^^^^^^^^^^^^^^^^
-Demultiplexing is currently only possible for single-end read data.
+Demultiplexing is only possible for single-end read data (e.g iCLIP and iCLIP2, not eCLIP).
 Both the UMI and the barcode need to be positioned at the beginning of the read.

 - **demultiplex** (True/False): *default False*; Whether demultiplexing still has to be done.
 - **barcodes_fasta** (path to fasta): Path to fasta file of antisense sequences of the used barcodes.
 Not needed if data is already demultiplexed.
 UMI sequences should be added as N.